 Gran Canaria is just perfect in November.
 The November weather temperatures in Gran Canaria are Summer like!
-However there can be a chilly wind in the North of the island making beach or sunbathing slightly cool.
+However, there can be a chilly wind in the North of the island making the beach or sunbathing slightly cool.
 Therefore the temperatures vary greatly from being in the direct sun and being in the shade at this time of year.

 Gran Canaria still has sunshine almost every day with temperatures hovering around 24-25°C in the South.

 November is also the time when many from Northern Europe ‘migrate’ to warmer climates and Gran Canaria is a favourite.
 This month we see a huge increase in travellers arriving through Gran Canaria Airport to spend the entire Winter months under blue skies and sunshine.

 |November Weather Averages for Gran Canaria|

 |Average High||23.8°C (74.8f)|

 |Average Low||17.9°C (64.2f)|

 |Average Days of Rain||3|